 Prices from top left to bottom right: $29,009 2.5 carat D color VS2 clarity, $33,950 2.5 carat E color VS2 clarity, $20,793 2.5 carat F color SI1 clarity, $25,463 2.5 carat G color VS1 clarity, $22,669 2.52 carat H color VS2 clarity, $16,359 2.51 carat I color VS1 clarity, $14,140 2.52 carat J color VS1 clarity, $10,590 2.35 carat K color SI1 clarity.

-Princess cut diamonds aren't graded on cut by the GIA like round diamonds are, but the AGS does score the light performance of princess cuts and we recommend you check out some of Brian Gavin's amazing princess cuts if you want to see examples of high cut quality in a princess.
+Princess cut diamonds aren't graded on cut by the GIA like round diamonds are, but the AGS does score the light performance of princess cuts and we recommend you check out the A Cut Above Princess Cut Diamonds collection by Whiteflash for some amazing princess cuts.
 Below are some general ranges StoneAlgo recommends for Princess.

 Diamond fluorescence produces a glowing property in some diamonds when they are exposed to ultraviolet light.
 To give an example of how prevalent fluorescence is in the diamond market, this affect is present in about 35% of the diamond inventory available at Blue Nile currently.
 Fluorescence is not necessarily a good thing or a bad thing, but like most things in life it’s good in moderation or in certain situations.
 For example, if you are buying a colorless diamond (D – E), then fluorescence may not be a good thing.
 But for diamonds grade I – K and lower, faint or even medium fluorescence can actually help the diamond appear whiter.
 Strong fluorescence is typically not recommended as it can make the diamond look hazy – so we’d recommend you stick with faint or none to be safe.
 You may have seen the designation negligible fluorescence which is the AGS grading equivalent to the GIA’s “none” qualification – representing diamonds that do not exhibit fluorescent properties.